 Geofencing API

-- Listing all fences from Google DataStore
+- Listing all fences from Google Datastore

-- Getting a fence metadata by its id
+- Getting fence metadata by its ID

 - Finding all fences a certain point is in